lurebgi/BOPsexChr/README.md

 R package [ggplot2] needs to be installed.
 An example input file 'lawesii.z-w.psl.score.ide95.filt.ide-100k' is provided.

 ## W-linked sequence verification
-To verify W-linked scaffolds, male sequencing data must be available.
+It's possible to verify W-linked scaffolds only when male sequencing data is available.

 ```
 # Calculating sequencing depth and coverage